mcdonc/breakonthru/README.rst

 total duration of 120 seconds if you just copy it out of ``breakonthru/config`` (it's ``--duration 120``).

-Calls will ring for at most 30 seconds if no one answers when the button is pressed.
+Calls from the front door extension during a page event will ring for at most 30 seconds if no one on the paging list answers when the button is pressed.
 You can change this in asterisk's ``extensions.conf`` (in each ``Dial`` directive).

 Two doors are supported, represented by ``unlock0_gpio_pin`` and ``unlock1_gpio_pin`` in the ``client.ini`` configuration file on the pi.
 You may need to change the